 When most people hear about computer benchmarks and benchmarking software, the first thing they think of is overclocking.
-It is uncomplicated to see why they make that connection as a lot of PC enthusiasts overclock their GPUs, CPUs and RAM.
+It is easy to see why they make that connection as numerous PC enthusiasts overclock their GPUs, CPUs and RAM.

 However, benchmarking software is not only used for overclocking.
 In fact, such applications should be employed regularly to ensure that a computer is operating as expected.

-Certainly, there’s no requirement to routinely assess your computer, yet conducting a few comparisons with similar systems can offer a clearer insight into your hardware’s abilities.
+Certainly, there’s no requirement to regularly assess your computer, yet conducting a few comparisons with similar systems can offer a clearer insight into your hardware’s capabilities.

-Whatever your intention, you will need outstanding CPU benchmarking software.
-To help you choose, we have created this list of the finest and most popular benchmarking software used in [seo_year].
+Whatever your intention, you will need exceptional CPU benchmarking software.
+To help you choose, we have created this list of the best and most commonly-used benchmarking software used in [seo_year].

 Table of ContentsShow